 Dressing for the App's Audience

-While your photos should primarily reflect you, it’s worth noting that different dating apps can attract slightly different crowds.
-Bumble might have more professionals, Hinge might lean toward those seeking serious relationships, and Tinder may have a broader variety of folks looking for anything from casual to long-term dating.
+While your photos should primarily reflect you, it's worth noting that different dating apps attract different crowds.
+Bumble skews toward professionals, Hinge tends to attract people seeking longer-term relationships, and Tinder covers the widest range of intentions.

-Example: If you’re on a more relationship-oriented app, perhaps go for a neat, semi-formal outfit in one photo—like a crisp button-down or a simple dress—while still keeping other photos casual and fun.
-This variety signals flexibility and authenticity.
+Example: If you're on a more relationship-oriented app, include one photo in a neat, semi-formal outfit (like a crisp button-down or a simple dress) while keeping other photos casual and relaxed.
+This variety signals range and makes your profile feel less one-dimensional.

 Color Psychology: Making Visual Statements